-What I am about to propose is a bit radical.
+This is the new model of filmmaking.
+Filmmakers must now take a more comprehensive approach to the business side of independent film.
+As a result, what I am about to propose is a bit radical.
 So if you would like to bury your head in the sand, that’s understandable.
 You can stop reading now.

 Traditionally, when making a movie, filmmakers break down a script, create a schedule, figure out who they need to hire, create a budget, raise the money, hire freelances, pay the freelances, make the movie and then sell the movie – In this old model, before non-discriminatory VOD distribution, the idea of making a movie was like the lottery.

 There was a time when making a feature was more expensive.
 The market had less competition.
 Physical video outlets were more abundant.
-Festivals were emerging in mass… And distributors were less picky.
+Festivals were emerging in mass.
+And distributors were less picky.

-But now, anybody with a HDSLR camera can make a good looking movie.
+But now, anybody with a camera can make a good looking movie.
 That doesn’t mean everybody can make a good movie – but it does mean that more product in the marketplace, combined with decreased distribution outlets creates excessive supply.

 What we are experiencing is the film industry equivalent of sweat shop labor flooding the market with cheaply produced product.
 And as a result of these diminished margins, filmmakers must now think in terms of volume.
-So instead of putting 100% focus on simply making one movie, the model must now involve planning for, and creating a library for a minimal budget.
+Instead of putting 100% focus on simply making one movie, the new model of filmmaking involves planning for, and creating a slate of movies for a minimal budget.

 In other words, we need to think about our movie business like a mini-studio, or a small factory.
 And instead of hiring freelancers – I suggest creating salaried positions whereby everybody on the production team shares a percentage of ownership and profits.